scbrickley/xkcd/README.md

 	- `sudo apt install feh` for Debian-based distros
 	- `sudo pacman -S feh` for Arch-based distros
 	- ...or the equivalent for your distribution's package manager.
-- run `git clone github.com/scbrickley/xkcd` from `$HOME/go/src`, if you're still using `GOPATH`, or from whatever directory you want if have switched over to Go Modules.
+- run `git clone github.com/scbrickley/xkcd` from `$HOME/go/src`, if you're still using `GOPATH`, or from whatever directory you want if you have switched over to Go Modules.
 - `cd xkcd/cmd/xkcd`
-- `go build && go install`
+- `go install`

 ## Usage